-If Amazon gets its way, the skies could soon be filled with an army of buzzing drones delivering books, tablets, and a host of other items to customers around the US.
+If Amazon gets its way, the skies could one day be filled with an army of buzzing drones delivering books, tablets, and a host of other items to customers around the U.S.

-Following an interview this week with 60 Minutes’ Charlie Rose, Amazon boss Jeff Bezos took the wraps off a prototype of the company’s latest creation, a ‘Prime Air’ delivery drone capable of flying purchased items to your doorstep within 30 minutes of ordering – so long as it doesn’t weigh more than five pounds and you live within 10 miles of one of its fulfillment centers, that is.
+During an interview in December 2013 with 60 Minutes’ Charlie Rose, Amazon boss Jeff Bezos took the wraps off a prototype of the company’s ‘Prime Air’ delivery drone, capable of flying purchased items to your doorstep within 30 minutes of ordering – so long as it doesn’t weigh more than five pounds and you live within 10 miles of one of its fulfillment centers, that is.

 The founder of the world’s largest e-commerce site told Rose that the proposed delivery system won’t be happening just yet, though added that he can envisage it becoming a delivery option in around four or five years.

 “The hardest challenge in making this happen is going to be demonstrating this to the standards of the FAA (Federal Aviation Administration) that this is a safe thing to do,” Bezos explained to Rose.